 6) Never give in – you’ll be tested, and there may be times you just want to throw down the wallet, admit defeat and turn back home.
 But stay calm, persevere, and keep to mind the image of yourself curled up on the sofa that night with a mug of mulled wine, safe in the knowledge that you’ve successfully completed this year’s shop.

 7) Reward yourself – Once it’s all completed and you’ve made it back to base camp, it’s time to sit back, relax and reward yourself with a mince pie and a hot cocoa.
+Check your savings and current accounts.
 Make sure you check for damage – this means taking careful stock of all receipts and checking all credit cards are safely back in your wallet.
 It’s always wise to keep hold of any gift receipts as well – just in case!